happiness

 seeking pleasure

-We are hard wired to strive to feel good and avoid feeling bad for survival.
+We are hard wired for survival to strive to feel good and avoid feeling bad.
 Pleasure seeking is the strongest drive.
-However we need the whole range of positive and negative feelings and emotions to guide us.
 In our natural environment dangerous things feel bad and essentials for survival feel good.

 They are more likely to be married and interested in music, reading and chatting.
-They are less likely to be interested in over-eating, gourmet food, drink, drugs, gambling, loveless sex, TV or shopping which bring immediate but fleeting pleasure.
+They are less likely to be interested in over-eating, gourmet food, drink, drugs, gambling, loveless sex, TV or shopping which all bring immediate but fleeting pleasure.

 Those who are materialistic are less happy.
 Happiness does not increase as income rises above basic needs.
 Those who are satisfied with their income tend to be happy.
 Debt erodes peace of mind more than poverty.